rtCamp/wpveda-book/content/convetions/plugins.md

 |   |-- class-plugin-name-loader.php
 |   |-- class-plugin-name.php
 ```
-Includes contains above file. every file has its own perpurge
+Includes contains above file. every file has its own perpose.

-**class-plugin-name-activator.php** is which contains code to perform on plugin activation hook.
+**class-plugin-name-activator.php** is where contains code to perform on plugin activation hook.

-**class-plugin-name-deactivator.php** is which contains code to perform on plugin deactivator hook.
+**class-plugin-name-deactivator.php** is where contains code to perform on plugin deactivator hook.

 **class-plugin-name-i18n.php** is contains code to support internationalize for plugin. it's contains code to support language file.